-Découpage as a craft/art form is very old.
+Découpage is a craft/art form that is very old.
 I became aware of decoupage as an art form by reading about it in an encyclopedia.
-The article aroused my curiosity and on reading that the method is to paste cut out pictures or dried flowers and leaves on a wooden surface embedded in varnish I decided to experiment.
-I am talking of the early 1970’s when google and internet were nonexistent.
-Art and craft material were also difficult to lay our hands on.
-This was the era when if you wanted to paint on canvass you either made it yourself or sanded a hard board and prepared the surface.
-But luckily we got a lot of magazines every month and the local kabadiwala was a big help.
+The article aroused my curiosity and on reading that the method is to paste cut-out pictures or dried flowers and leaves on a wooden surface embedded in varnish I decided to experiment.
+I am talking of the early 1970s when Google and the internet were nonexistent.
+Art and craft material were also difficult to lay our hands-on.
+This was the era when if you wanted to paint on canvas you either made it yourself or sanded a hardboard and prepared the surface.
+But luckily we got a lot of magazines every month and the local ‘kabadiwala’ (junk dealer) was a big help.
 In Allahabad, I also bought some discarded glossy magazines left by visiting overseas relatives from the Anglo Indian Colony in Civil Lines.
 Another major source was greeting cards.

 When I decided to write on Decoupage and googled I got a lot more information.
-The encyclopedia only informed that this is a French art of the renaissance period.
-The word Decoupage is derived from a French word découpeur which means to cut out.
-The first cut outs can be traced back to 5th Century B C in East Siberia where the Nomadic tribes decorated their coffins by felt or leather cutouts.
-We than find this art in China where in the 12th Century Chinese lanterns, windows, boxes were being decorated and lacquered.
+The encyclopedia only informed that this is the French art of the renaissance period.
+The word Decoupage is derived from the French word découpeur which means to cut out.
+The first cutouts can be traced back to the 5th Century BC in East Siberia where the Nomadic tribes decorated their coffins with felt or leather cutouts.
+We then find this art in China, where during the 12th Century Chinese lanterns, windows, boxes were being decorated and lacquered.

-Italy, Spain, France and England were involved in large scale trading activity in the 16th and 17th Century.
-These art objects became a much sought after possession in Europe.
-Venice was an important trading point and by the 18th century Florence became a center of production with other decorative techniques being used also.
-Decoupage got a new lease of life as gilding with gold leaf, leather and carved designs on wood was added to it.
-Decoupage objects were soon a collectors delight.
+Italy, Spain, France, and England were involved in large-scale trading activity in the 16th and 17th Centuries.
+These art objects became a much sought-after possession in Europe.
+Venice was an important trading point and by the 18th century, Florence became a center of production with other decorative techniques being used also.
+Decoupage got a new lease of life as gilding with gold leaf, leather, and carved designs on wood were added to it.
+Decoupaged objects were soon a collector’s delight.

-The history and progression of this beautiful art is indeed fascinating.
+The history and progression of this beautiful art are indeed fascinating.
 As any art moves through time and changes geographical location the material used and the method also changes dramatically.
-This can be seen as it starts with felt cutouts in the 5th century B C and transforms to Chinese lanterns in the 12th century and Biblical themes in the 18th century to myriad themes of the current times.
-In Delhi in the 1980’s the market was flooded with furniture and interiors beautifully decorated with decoupage.
+This can be seen as it starts with felt cutouts in the 5th century BC and transforms to Chinese lanterns in the 12th century and Biblical themes in the 18th century to myriad themes of the current times.
+In Delhi, in the 1980s the market was flooded with furniture and interiors beautifully decorated with decoupage.

 Paintings by our students